Gacha Game: When Prospect Theory Meets Optimal Pricing: Analysis

 \begin{theorem} $(\tau_0, T^*(t))$ described in Proposition \ref{prop_expo} is an optimal dynamic pricing process.
 In addition, a dynamic pricing process $(\tau,T)$ is optimal if and only if

 \end{theorem}

 According to Theorem \ref{thm3}, the distribution of total payment $T(\tau)$ for any optimal dynamic pricing process $(\tau,T(t))$ is unique, so I can plot it in Figure \ref{pic7} and compare it with the unique optimal distribution with ex ante IR.
-The red curve represents the tail distribution\footnote{The tail distribution of a random variable T is $P(T>y)$.} of the binary distribution characterized in Proposition \ref{prop1}, and the blue curve represents the tail distribution of $T^*(\tau_0)$ in Theorem \ref{thm3}.
+The red curve represents the tail distribution of the binary distribution characterized in Proposition \ref{prop1}, and the blue curve represents the tail distribution of $T^*(\tau_0)$ in Theorem \ref{thm3}.
 The blue curve has a flat region, which represents the final lump sum payment that the buyer has to pay if her purchase process does not end earlier.

 To deliver some intuition about the structure of the mechanism, it is helpful to focus again on the exponential stopping time $\tau_0$.
 Figure \ref{pic11} plots the optimal cumulative payment function for the two different IR constraints, under the exponential stopping time $\tau_0$.
 The blue curves represent the optimal payment function with DIR constraints, characterized in Proposition \ref{prop_expo}.
 The red curve represents the optimal payment function with the ex ante constraint, characterized in Proposition \ref{prop1}.
 To replicate the binary distribution in Proposition \ref{prop1}, the red curve simply charges a lump sum payment $T^* = \frac{\mu^* \theta}{\lambda p^*}$ at time $t^* = -\log p^*$.
 From an ex ante perspective, this lump sum payment happens with probability $P(\tau_0>t^*) = p^*$.